therealozp/class-notes/comp arch/cache.md

 ## block size
 - due to spatial locality, **larger blocks reduce miss rates**.
 - however, in a fixed-sized cache:
-	- making blocks larger means fewer blocks. fewer blocks means more competition for into blocks. more competition means increased miss rates.
+	- making blocks larger means fewer blocks. fewer blocks means more competition for into blocks, because many address blocks to the same section inside cache. more competition means increased miss rates.
 	- larger blocks lead to more pollution
 - larger block sizes also lead to larger miss penalties.
 	- overrides the benefit of reduced miss rates